aszepieniec/tokio-rayon-interference/README.md

 The file `main.rs` contains a minimal working example that reproduces this observation along with potential cures.
 A guesser task is started, and then 1.5 second later, a verify task is started.
 Depending on the configuration, the verify task completes either *after* the the guesser task is done, or *while it is running*.
 When the difficulty/target is well configured, the second case entails a completed verify task long before the guess task is finished.
 The second order of events is the desired behavior; the first was the motivation for the whole bug hunt that led to this demo.

+Both tasks write text to stdout.
+Based on the timing of this text, one can infer the likely order of events.
+Note that there is some noise in between tasks terminating and stdout flushing, so it is imperative to configure the difficulty appropriately in order to magnify the signal.

 ### Configurations

 The parameter `DIFFICULTY` regulates the ($\log_2$ of the) expected number of guessed before finding a valid pre-image, and, consequently, the expected duration of the guess task.